Ara-HOPE: Human-Centric Post-Editing Evaluation for Dialectal Arabic to Modern Standard Arabic Translation: Results Analysis

-The overall IAA scores for the three systems in our study (0.5-0.629) indicate consistent human evaluation.
+The IAA scores for the three systems in our study on the segment-level total error score (SEGS) was 0.5 to 0.629, indicating reasonably consistent human evaluation.

 Prior work, including \cite{8d20e0b8-89d8-3d65-bcf5-8c19d56ec4ab}, considers kappa scores in the range of 0.41-0.60 to indicate a moderate level of agreement and 0.61-0.80 to indicate substantial agreement.
-These results confirm the reliability of our annotation process and provide insights for further error analyses studies.
+Nevertheless, it is important to note that the interpretation of standard Kappa and Quadratic Weighted Kappa varies considerably.

+Aggregating fine-grained error categories into a composite severity score reduces sparsity and stabilizes the marginal distributions, which is known to improve reliability of composite measures \cite{fleiss2003statistical}.
+Moreover, Quadratic Weighted Kappa assigns smaller penalties to near disagreements \cite{cohen1968weighted}, so cross-category disagreements often translate into small ordinal differences after aggregation.
+Consequently, agreement computed on aggregated segment-level scores can exceed that of individual categories.